-5. Documentation of the rationale for significant risk / non significant risk determinations for research involving devices
+- Documentation of the rationale for significant risk / non-significant risk determinations for research involving devices

-Dissemination and Approval: Copies of the draft minutes shall be distributed to all CPHS members and the Vice President for the Human Research Protection Program for review and comment.
-Following review and comment, the ORSC Staff will forward the finalized minutes to the IRB Chairperson for approval and signature.
-ORSC Staff will file the signed minutes in the ORSC office.
+Dissemination and Approval: The draft minutes shall be distributed to IRB panel members and the VP HRPP for review and comment.
+Following review and comment, the IRB staff will forward the finalized minutes to the IRB chair for approval and signature.
+IRB staff will file the signed minutes in the IRB office.

 REFERENCES TO OTHER POLICIES

 - 101-B04 Conflict of Interest CPHS Members and Consultants.

 - Agenda template